 Last week I released Tough Love: Read at your own Risk (Part 1).
 You really should read that first, in order to put this article in perspective, and catch the points that are made about aspects of WCS outside of competition.
-Only 12 points this time.

 Here’s my disclaimer again:

 If you are sensitive, or if you like to blame others for your failures, this article is not for you.
 Please stop reading, or at least come back when you’re having a good day.
 I’m gonna get direct, I’m not going to sugar coat it, and it might be tough to hear.
 But these are things that are for your own good, for your future benefit, and for the benefit of the people around you that you affect.
 The language is directed at you, for impact, but of course not every point applies to every dancer.
 So don’t get defensive: if it strikes a nerve, ask yourself why.
 Take this as a golden opportunity to consider making some positive changes.

 1. Quit blaming your partners